 Attends Cumberland Market & Falmouth Market

-The Pastry Pair is a small bread and pastry business based in Scarborough.
-Their specialties include sourdough, croissants and brioche pastries.
-All of The Pastry Pair’s breads and pastries are baked fresh for each market.
-They aim to provide their customers high quality, community-focused products.
+The Pastry Pair is a micro bread and pastry bakery based in Scarborough.
+This dynamic duo specializes in sourdough, croissants, and brioche pastries.
+All of The Pastry Pair’s breads and pastries are baked fresh for each market and aim to provide customers with high quality community-focused products.
 The Pastry Pair uses local ingredients whenever and wherever they can and especially promotes local farmers with the ingredients used in their pastries.

 Olivia and Jon were professionally trained at Johnson & Wales University where they started as partners in the kitchen and soon became partners in life.
-They produce out of their home licensed kitchen and farmers markets are where to find them - no brick and mortar…yet!
+Everything they make is produced fresh in their licensed home kitchen.
+Because they love connecting with the community, you won't find them in stores—only at Southern Maine farmers markets!

 Plant Food Farm